 Using Baking Soda for New Stains

-Urine contains ammonia compounds which makes baking soda a perfect solution to fresh stains since it acts as an odor neutralizer.
+Urine contains ammonia compounds, which makes baking soda a perfect solution to fresh stains since it acts as an odor neutralizer.

 White Vinegar and Water Solution